-Recruiters needed technology to solve their problems.
+Recruiters need technology to solve their problems.
 And now, they have multiple options to choose from.
 That can sometimes be both a boon and a curse.

-With the growing competition in the job market, recruitment is challenging, and there’s no denying that.
+With the growing competition in the job market, recruitment is challenging, and there is no denying that.
 We might as well sign it and give it to you.

-For the same reason, recruiters are looking for ways to identify the most skilled and knowledgeable candidates.
-An effective method to do the same is by using pre-hiring assessments to evaluate a candidate’s or multiple candidates’ abilities (tech and non-tech) as well as their problem-solving and critical thinking skills.
+For the same reason, recruiters look for ways to identify the most skilled and knowledgeable candidates.
+An effective method is using pre-hiring assessments to evaluate a candidate’s or multiple candidates’ job-specific skills (tech and non-tech).

 What is HackerRank?